web3/web3.js/docs/web3-eth-subscribe.rst

     web3.eth.subscribe('logs', options [, callback]);

 Subscribes to incoming logs, filtered by the given options.
-If the starting block got defined with the ``fromBlock`` options property and is a valid number will a second JSON-RPC request get executed to get them as first.
+If a valid numerical ``fromBlock`` options property is set, Web3 will retrieve logs beginning from this point, backfilling the response as necessary.

 ----------
 Parameters